 P.S.
 Their tiramisu is apparently pretty delicious too, according to reviewers who said that it has the perfect balance of coffee flavour and light cream.

 Opening hours: Mon – Sun: Lunch: 12PM – 2:30PM; Dinner: 6.30PM – 10PM

 Address: #01-11 Shaw Centre, 1 Scotts Road, 228208

 Al Forno East Coast Italian Restaurant prides itself on using the freshest ingredients, and in creating the most authentic flavours.
-Everything is imported from Italy so that diners can get a true taste of Italian cuisine.
+Everything is imported from Italy so that diners can get a true taste of Italian cuisine – especially in their pastas!.

 P.S.
 There’re also vegetarian options here, so bring along your vegetarian friends for a good time!

 Price range: from SGD22 – SGD28 for pastas.
 For more details, check out their online menu here.